How to Boost your Personal Kanban with “Getting Things Done” and Automation

 Want to read something on the web later?

-I handle this in a similar way, whenever I browse through the web and I find an article which seems to be worth reading.
+I similarly handle this, whenever I browse through the web and I find an article that seems to be worth reading.
 Using Zapier I simply push the URL to my LeanKit input queue.

 The possibilities are almost endless